 If your FilterMag doesn’t fit, or there are other issues with your order, contact us.
 We’ll make it right.

 No. FilterMag’s external snap-on design is completely non-invasive.
 It has no effect on the flow of oil to lubricated parts.

 That’s great!
-FilterMag can only help to keep that streak continuing.
+FilterMag can only help to keep that streak continue.

 While FilterMag is a simple-to-use solution, it is derived from complex science and advanced engineering.
 Placing magnets on the outside (or inside) of your filter won’t have nearly the same effect.
 Every FilterMag is a three component system of which magnets are a key component.
 The size, shape and surfaces of our magnets are computer designed to focus a magnetic field at the proper depth inside your filter.
 Our patented FluxCon shielding further focuses the magnetic flux into the filter while shielding the engine compartment from ANY magnetism to protect your vehicle electronics.
 To see more about the anatomy of a FilterMag, click HERE.